olus2000/BFC/README.rst

 ``Q`` : ``PARSE-NAME EVALUATE`` : compiled
   Performs an evaluation step: consumes a word from the program and evaluates it, compiles it or compiles it as a number, based on its definition or lack thereof.
+If there are no more words in the program terminate execution.

 ``@`` : ``@`` : compiled
-  Consumes an address from the stack and pushes a value in memory at that address.
+  Consumes an address from the stack and pushes a value from memory at that address.

 ``!`` : ``!`` : compiled